vmware/vic-product/installer/docs/BUILD.md

 The `bootable` folder also contains ovf template and tdnf repos for building the ova.

-There are many useful arguments for `build-main.sh`, but most notable is the `-b` argument for cachine the base layer for faster builds.
+There are many useful arguments for `build-main.sh`, but most notable is the `-b` argument for caching the base layer for faster builds.
 This option can be passed throught the first `build.sh` script, like `./build/build.sh ova-dev -b bin/.vic-appliance-base.tar.gz`.

 The general order of execution is `build.sh` -> `build-ova.sh`  -> `build-cache.sh` -> `bootable/build-main.sh` -> `bootable/build-disks.sh` -> `bootable/build-base.sh` -> `bootable/build-app.sh` -> ova export.